leonaidas007/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7-file creates a file named \*\\'"Best School"\'\\*$\?\*\*\*\*\*:)

-8-cwd_state write the result of the command ls -la into the ls_cwd_content file
+8-cwd_state writes the result of the command ls -la into the file ls_cwd_content

 9-duplicate_last_line duplicates the last line of the file iacta

-10-no more_js deletes all files ending with .js in the directory and sub-directory
+10-no_more_js deletes all the regular files with the .js extension in the current working directory and its subfolders

-11-directories counts the number of directories and sub-directories in the current directory
+11-directories counts the numnber of diretory and subdirectories in the current directory

-12-newest_files dispalys the 10 newest files in the current directory
+12-newest_files displays the 10 newest files in the current directory

-13-unique takes a list of word inputs and prints the one that appears only once
+13-unique take a list of words as input and prints only the word that appears exactly once

-14-findthatword displays lines containing the pattern"root" from the file /etc/passwd
+14-findthatword displays lines containing the pattern "root" from the file /etc/passwd

 15-countthatword displays the number of lines that contains the pattern "bin" in the file /etc/passwd